AmitBaanerjee/Handwriting-Recognition-using-ML-----Linear-Regression-and-Logistic-Regression/README.md

-# Handwriting-matching using ML algorithms
+# Handwriting-matching using Logistic Regression and Linear Regression